qfpl/hpython/README.md

 <img src="http://i.imgur.com/0h9dFhl.png" width="300px"/>

 `hpython` provides an abstract syntax tree for Python 3.5, along with a parser, printer, and syntax checker.
-It also exposes optics for working with the AST, and a DSL for writing Python programs directly in Haskell.
+It also contains optics for working with the AST, and a DSL for writing Python programs directly in Haskell.

 ## Features

 * Formatting-preserving syntax tree
-* Parser and printer, with round-trip laws:
-  * `print ∘ parse ≡ id`
+* Parser and printer, with a round-trip law: `print ∘ parse ≡ id`
-  * `(parse ∘ print) ∘ (parse ∘ print) ≡ parse ∘ print`
 * Optics for manipulating the syntax tree
 * Indentation, syntax, and scope checking
 * The syntax tree is indexed by its level of validation, to distinguish between syntactically valid Python and unvalidated code
 * Convenient DSL for building Python programs

 ## Examples